“I’m afraid someone will steal my script. I’ve worked so hard on it and it’s really unique. I would be devastated if it got stolen. ”

 2. Am I protected if I register my script with the U.S. Copyright office?

-If your script was stolen and it was the basis of that movie, proving it was stolen becomes increasingly difficult.
-While getting a copyright is not enough to prove your case, then it’s better to have the record.
-It’s one more bit of evidence to support your case.
+If your script was stolen and was the basis of that movie, proving it was stolen becomes increasingly difficult as they make more and more changes in the natural flow of development.

 3. Am I protected if I mail my script to myself and keep the envelope sealed?